Sugar Mercado: Biography

 On May 29, 2010, Mercado appeared on Eat Bulaga as a celebrity contestant of Pinoy Henyo.

-In 2010, Mercado has no contract with GMA, Sugar transferred to TV5 via My Darling Aswang was her first show on TV5, with her former Ful Haus co-star Vic Sotto and Jose Manalo, and her recent show, Midnight DJ.
+In 2010, Mercado transferred to TV5.
+My Darling Aswang was her first show on with her former Ful Haus co-star Vic Sotto and Jose Manalo, and her recent show, Midnight DJ.

 In 2011, Mercado was part of Willing Willie (now changed to Wil Time Bigtime) with former Wowowee host Willie Revillame.

-In 2014, Mercado is in-active in showbiz until now following her no offer from TV5 in 2012.

-In 2015, Mercado is still in-active in showbiz but recently in 2017, she eventually returns to showbiz via Hay, Bahay! and also returned and reunited to fellow host Willie Revillame in Wowowin after 5 years of hiatus in showbiz.
+In 2017, she appeared in Hay, Bahay! and in Wowowin after 5 years of hiatus in showbiz.

-In 2020, Mercado still guestings in a various GMA Network shows such as The Boobay and Tekla Show and Mars Pa More.
+In 2020, Mercado guested in various GMA Network shows such as The Boobay and Tekla Show and Mars Pa More.

+On May 30, 2025, Mercardo was crowned Mrs. Universe Philippines and will compete at Mrs. Universe 2025 in Manila in October.

+Personal life

+Mercardo was formerly married to estranged husband, Chinese-businessman Kristoffer Jay Go.
+They have 2 daughters, Gabrielle Sophia born in 2013 and Olivia Isabelle born in 2015.
+The former couple relationship began to deteriorate when Mr. Go subjected her to repeated physical, emotional and verbal abuse and threatened to kill her after leaving their house in July.
+In November 2015, she filed a civil and criminal case against Mr. Go for violation of Republic Act 9263 or Anti-violence against Women and Children Act and fought for protection and joint custody of their 2 children before Quezon City Regional Trial Court.

+She was in a long-term relationship with actor and TV host Willie Revillame for 7 years.